Home > Publications > Archive. Indigenous Libraries

 2007

 Civallero, Edgardo (2007).
-Bibliotecas indígenas en América Latina.
-Revisión bibliográfica y estado actual de la cuestión.
-Bibliodocencia, (19), 14-28.
+Bibliotecas indígenas en América Latina: Revisión bibliográfica y estado actual de la cuestión.
+Bibliodocencia, (19), pp. 14-28.
 [Link]

 (+) Abstract

-The text presents a bibliographic review and analytical overview of the development of library services for Indigenous communities in Latin America, with the aim of establishing a preliminary state of the field.
+The article presents a bibliographic review and analytical overview of the development of library services for Indigenous communities in Latin America, with the aim of establishing a preliminary state of the field.
 It situates the discussion within the broader socio-political context of Indigenous rights, cultural diversity, and the progressive erosion of linguistic and cultural heritage, emphasizing the scale and heterogeneity of Indigenous populations across the region.
 The work highlights the marginalization of these communities and the absence, until recent decades, of systematic efforts to provide them with access to information services adapted to their specific cultural, linguistic, and social characteristics.

 The text is based on the compilation and organization of a wide range of documentary sources, including monographs, conference proceedings, academic articles, institutional reports, and electronic resources, produced between the late twentieth century and the early twenty-first century.
 It identifies the main lines of development within the field, including general theoretical approaches, national and regional experiences, and thematic intersections with areas such as intercultural bilingual education, endangered languages, and Indigenous rights.
 The analysis reveals a fragmented and uneven body of literature, characterized by the absence of a consolidated theoretical framework and by the predominance of isolated initiatives and exploratory studies.